 3. Take Snippets and Repost to Social Media

-Reworking your blog posts into another format can take quite a bit of time and effort, but there’s also a way of repurposing your content that takes practically no time at all.
+Reworking your weekly blog posts into another format can take quite a bit of time and effort, but there’s also a way of repurposing your content that takes practically no time at all.

 If your old posts still contain valuable information, simply repost them to social media.
 This content will be brand new to more recent members of your audience, and even those who have read it before will appreciate revisiting useful blog posts.